HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 {{ figure_markup(
   image="vary-directives.png",
   caption="Usage of `Vary` directives.", description="A bar chart showing the distribution of `Vary` header.
 90.4% of desktop responses use `Accept-Encoding`, much smaller values for the rest with 10.2% for `User-Agent`, approximately 10.5% for `Origin`, and 5.0% for `Accept`.
-90.3% of mobile responses use of `Accept-Encoding`, much smaller values for the rest with 10.9% for `User-Agent`, approximately 10.1% for `Origin`, and 4.8% for `Accept`." chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSGgVDZ9RkFQLmk5C3_siIcH-8macUEZMobcC0o1z8frYj8NOkI_C2s_yE5ppMdxDAD5INjNsCBa3h1/pubchart?oid=1279247484&format=interactive", height=436, sheets_gid="1033782866",
+90.3% of mobile responses use of `Accept-Encoding`, much smaller values for the rest with 10.9% for `User-Agent`, approximately 10.1% for `Origin`, and 4.8% for `Accept`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSGgVDZ9RkFQLmk5C3_siIcH-8macUEZMobcC0o1z8frYj8NOkI_C2s_yE5ppMdxDAD5INjNsCBa3h1/pubchart?oid=1279247484&format=interactive", height=436, sheets_gid="1033782866",